maximumstock/poe-stash-indexer/crates/indexer/README.md

 #### S3

-The idea here is to flush one minute-wide buffers of `StashRecord[]` as gzipped JSONL files into a specified S3 bucket.
+The idea here is to flush one minute-wide buffers of `Stash[]` as gzipped JSONL files into a specified S3 bucket.
 Every minute, a new file in `{bucket-name}/{league}/{YYYY/mm/dd/HH/MM}.json.gz` will be created, eg. `poe-stash-indexer/Ancestor/2023/08/23/12/34.json.gz`.